Double-Real-Virtual and Double-Virtual-Real Corrections to the Three-Loop Thrust Soft Function: The calculation

-For completeness, we present the full analytic results of the double-real contributions up to ${\cal O}(\epsilon^2)$ in Appendix \ref{appendix:rr}.
-The results are checked against the known calculations~\cite{Monni:2011gb,Kelley:2011ng, Boughezal:2015eha,Baranowski:2020xlp} to find full agreements, which serves as a strong validation of our computational framework.
+For completeness, we present the complete double-real contributions (up to ${\cal O}(\epsilon^2)$) in Appendix \ref{appendix:rr}.
+The results are in full agreement with the known calculations~\cite{Monni:2011gb,Kelley:2011ng, Boughezal:2015eha,Baranowski:2020xlp}, which serves as a strong validation of our computational framework.